-The College has one interest rate swap agreement related to the Series 2008A Bonds with a current notional amount of \$38,975 that reduces at approximately the same rate as the outstanding principal amount of the Series 2008A Bonds.
+The College has one interest rate swap agreement related to the 2008 Issue, Series A bonds with a current notional amount of \$37,950 that reduces at approximately the same rate as the outstanding principal amount of the bonds.
 The swap provides for the College to pay a fixed rate of 3.881% in exchange for the financial institution paying a variable rate equal to 68% of 1-month USD-LIBOR on the notional amount.
 Neither party has an obligation to post collateral with respect to the swap.
 However, in the event the College's credit ratings were downgraded below a specified level, the counterparty could elect to terminate the swap which could require a termination payment to the counterparty.
-The fair value of the liability associated with the swap was \$8,962 and \$8,306 as of June 30, 2015 and 2014, respectively.
+The fair value of the liability associated with the swap was \$11,966 and \$8,962 as of June 30, 2016 and 2015, respectively.
 Because the swap fair value is based predominantly on observable inputs that are corroborated by market data, it is categorized as Level 2 for purposes of valuation disclosure.